joehewitt/hascan/README.md

 Usage (command line)
 -------------------

     Usage: hascan [options] [features]

     Options:
         -b, --build              builds has.js with only the tests you want Use [features] arguments to specify feature tests to include Use --file or stdin to include only features tested in JS source -e, --eliminate          eliminates has() branches for unavailable features Use [features] arguments to specify available features Use --agent to look up the features available for a user-agent Use --file option or stdin to provide JavaScript to process -s, --features           shows a list of features supported by a user agent Use --agent to specify the user-agent to query Use [features] arguments to limit list to a set of features -t, --tests              shows the names of all tests supported -u, --update             downloads the latest data from Browserscope to has.json

         -a, --agent              user agent string
         -f, --file               path of a file to read in -m, --minify             minify generated source code

         -h, --help               output help information

 Usage (from Node.js)
 -------------------

 Eliminating code:

-    var hascan = require('./hascan');
+    var hascan = require('hascan');
     var sourceCode = 'if (has("svg")) { a() } else if (has("canvas")) { b() } else { c() }';
     var featureMap = {svg: false, canvas: true};
     var smallerCode = hascan.eliminateFeatureTests(sourceCode, featureMap);